dagostix/glowing-waffle/index.md

 - **linear mixed-effects model**: `lmer(dv ~ 1 + (1 | iv1), data = df, REML = F)`.
 REML reference to Restricted Expected Maximium Likelihood
 - **pooling model**: `plm(dv ~ iv1, data = df, index = c("iv2","iv3"), model = "pooling")`

+#### Confounding variables
+This is always a tough topic, as confounding variables are often quite difficult to identify.
+This page I find useful to help determine if one of your variables (or more) are indeed confounding: http://www.ablongman.com/graziano6e/text_site/MATERIAL/confvar.htm

+#### Marginal effects
+This part is often forgotten during the data and model analysis.
+This page explains well how to get margianl effects in R: https://cran.r-project.org/web/packages/margins/vignettes/Introduction.htm

 ## 4. Visualizing Data
+#### types of graphs
 There are many different types of plots, here are a few:
 - **Beeswarm**: (+) Shows all data points for clear density. (-) Overwhelming for large datasets.
 Harder to read.
 ```